 Although Florida law recognizes that, under specific circumstances, an individual with a concealed weapon or firearm license may carry firearms in vehicles and into parking lots of college campuses, Stetson University, as a private institution of higher education, does not allow firearms on campus.
-Therefore, except as provided in item 3 below, no person will be permitted to possess a concealed or unconcealed firearm, weapon, or other hazardous material:
+Therefore, except as provided in Exceptions listed below, no person will be permitted to possess a concealed or unconcealed firearm, weapon, or other hazardous material:

 - on the campuses of Stetson University;